 Yes, there’s a flat fee for each institution to access BoB.
 To subscribe, institutions must hold an ERA licence and Learning on Screen membership.
-If you’d like to join Learning on Screen and take out a BoB subscription, you can find more details at bufvc.ac.uk/membership
+If you’d like to join Learning on Screen and take out a BoB subscription, please send us an email at firstname.lastname@example.org.

 You can find this out within your university or college, or you can contact the Educational Recording Agency directly and they’ll be able to tell you.

 BoB is intuitive and easy to use, so you may find you can start straight away.
-However, if you need a bit help finding your feet take a look at our video tutorials.
+However, if you need a bit help finding your feet take a look at our How to use BOB page.

 In order to use BoB you need to have a modern browser installed.